 The ranges are large enough to accommodate most of the population.
 Of course, some outliers get by fine on more or less than the recommended amount.
-This is a rarity linked to a gene variants or illness, however.
-The the vast majority should be sleeping within the recommended guidelines on a regular basis to avoid the negative affects of sleep deprivation.
+This is a rarity linked to gene variants or illness, however.
+The vast majority should be sleeping within the recommended guidelines on a regular basis to avoid the negative effects of sleep deprivation.

 Circadian rhythms, the sleep-wake cycles regulated by dark and light, take about 6 weeks to develop and 3-6 month to standardize.
 Between sleep, babies are often active.
 But, they require 14 – 17 hours of sleep per 24 hour in their first three months.

 Newborns express their need to sleep by fussing, crying, rubbing their eyes or exhibiting similar actions.
 They may experience separation anxiety, which can disrupt sleep.
 Their sleep cycle is intertwined with other basic needs: feeding, diaper changing, and nurturing (which often disrupts parents’ sleep).

 Sleep need decreases to between 12 and 15 hours when they are 4 to 11 months.
 By 9 months, 70-80% of infants will sleep through the night.
 Usually, infants take one to four naps per day that last between 30 minutes and 2 hours.
 If you put them to bed when they are drowsy, rather than asleep, they will more easily develop sleep independence instead of signaling their parents.